BoboTiG/python-mss/docs/source/capture-api-design.md

 The deprecated `MSS.grab()`, `MSS.monitors`, `save()`, and `shot()` retain their current desktop-rectangle semantics and return types (including today's macOS nominal-resolution default and packed buffers).
 Their legacy backend is initialized lazily.
-Constructor-level `backend=` and `with_cursor=` configure only that path; new capture selection belongs to `create_capture()`.
+Constructor-level `backend=` and `with_cursor=` configure only that path; new source-bound capture creation belongs to `create_capture()` and `create_capture_from_picker()`.
 Compatibility helpers do not call deprecated public methods internally.

 ### Settled for this revision

 - Session + source-bound `Capture`; region on `grab`, not `create_capture`
-- Explicit logical/physical capture space with platform-dependent `None` default
+- Pixel space is platform/process determined and inspectable, not caller-selectable
-- Separate `create_capture_from_picker`; no public intermediate picked-source object
+- Synchronous `create_capture_from_picker`; no target-category filter or public intermediate picked-source object
 - `WindowArea` instead of `client_area_only`; regions relative to the chosen area
 - `with_cursor: bool | None` for auto backend selection
 - `find_window` only (no `get_window`); window equality by identity